LagoLunatic/DSVEdit/README.txt

 DSVEdit (DSVania Editor) is a work-in-progress editor for the three Castlevania games for the Nintendo DS: Dawn of Sorrow, Portrait of Ruin, and Order of Ecclesia.
-It's currently compatible with the North American and Japanese versions.
+It's currently compatible with the US and Japanese versions.
+It also has beta support for Aria of Sorrow (US version only).

 Source code: https://github.com/LagoLunatic/DSVEdit
 Report issues here: https://github.com/LagoLunatic/DSVEdit/issues